Veeresh-Prajapati456/Javascript/10_classes_objectorientprog/notes.md

 #### Every function in JavaScript (except arrow functions) has a prototype property.
 This property is used when the function is used as a constructor

 #### Prototypes form the backbone of JavaScript’s object-oriented programming, even with modern syntax like class.

+---
+prototypal behavior is a feature of JavaScript, not its overall default behavior.